 To close, we asked Danny and Lee to share some final thoughts on his career and his lasting impact on DOC Cleaning…

-Kev first joined us in 1991, where his interview was carried in our office in the basement areas of the National Gallery.
+Kev first joined us in 1991, where his interview was carried out in our office in the basement areas of the National Gallery.
 He wore cord trousers, was a northerner and had larger than life features!
 There are many things we can say about Kev, but above all, he is a rare breed and has been a loyal and reliable member of the DOC family for over 30 years.
 His presence has been a major factor in the retention of our National Gallery contract for so many years.

 Every family member that joins us starts at the National Gallery – including Lee Jnr, Arthur, Tom and Jamie – and they all have very fond memories of Kev and working at the National Gallery together.
 We had some really good times at DOC in the early years, and these good times were often centered around the National Gallery, which Kev was a big part of.
 We always had a laugh but maintained our high standards on-site largely as a result of Kev’s commitment on a day-to-day basis.
 He was a constant on-site and quickly made his mark as an integral member of the team.